YuukiPS/Core-Blog/documentation/shadowrocket.en_US.md

 2. Click on https decryption, turn on https decryption, and click on the √ sign above.
 3. Click Generate New CA Certificate, wait for a moment, and then there will be a pop-up, click confirm.
 4. Click Install Certificate, and click Allow.
-5. Return to the desktop, open Settings - Downloaded Profiles, and install.
+5. Return to desktop, open Settings - Downloaded Profiles, and install.
 6. Not done yet!
-Open Settings again - General - About this Mac - Trusted Certificate Repositories - select the certificate that was just generated.
+Open Settings again - General - About this - Trusted Certificate Repositories - select certificate that was just generated.

 ### Add module